 There are also consequences of stress on mental health.
-People mostly pay attention to the effect of stress on human health while the skin gets ignored.
+People mostly pay attention to the effects of stress on human health while the skin gets ignored.
 It can lead to an imbalance hormones and other times, it alters how the skin functions.
-In this article, we will explore ten different ways stress can harm the skin.
+In this article, we will explore ten different Effects of Stress on Skin.

 1. Stress causes breakouts

 Stress is one of the leading causes of acne.
 When a person is under stress, wounds, inflammations and other signs associated with acne take forever to heal.
 Unlike other forms of breakout, stress breakouts is a combination of pimple pus, blackheads and whiteheads.
 You will also notice that the skin gets oilier even when you have dry skin.
 The body releases cortisol which also triggers the sebaceous gland.
 The sebaceous gland is responsible for oil production which when in excess, clogs the pores and leads to an acne breakout.